iLib-js/ilib-mono-webos/README.md

 # ilib-loctool-webos-json

 ilib-loctool-webos-json is a plugin for the loctool that allows it to read and localize json type of file.
-i.e. `appinfo.json`, `qcardinfo.json`
+e.g. `appinfo.json`, `qcardinfo.json`.
 This plugin is optimized for webOS platform

 ### JSON FileType